 The F&B industry is a competitive, evolving business where restaurateurs are constantly adapting to newer innovations to meet customer demands.
-With drifting trends in customer ordering patterns, high start-up costs and fierce competition, restaurateurs have been seeking more sustainable and profitable ways of running their businesses.
+With drifting trends in customer ordering patterns, high start-up costs, and fierce competition, restaurateurs have been seeking more sustainable and profitable ways of running their businesses.
 In this context, the concept of cloud kitchens that changed the landscape of the traditional restaurant business.
 Also known as the virtual kitchen, ghost kitchen, or dark kitchen, this new concept has changed the dynamics of the food industry.

-Decoding The Cloud Kitchen Model
+Decoding The Cloud Kitchen Business Model

 The cloud kitchen business model offers no dine-in facility and relies entirely on taking online orders.
 Customers place orders through online platforms and that is a prime reason why cloud kitchens invest heavily on their website/mobile app and third-party aggregators.
-Food aggregators, Zomato and Swiggy offered better discoverability to the cloud kitchens and hence are the biggest brand promoters of cloud kitchens.
+Food aggregators, Zomato, and Swiggy offered better discoverability to the cloud kitchens and hence are the biggest brand promoters of cloud kitchens.

-Being delivery-only restaurants, the cloud kitchen restaurants are devoid from the baggage of creating an experiential dine-in experience for the customers.
-The restaurateurs don’t have to worry about high rental costs, large capital investments, restaurant interiors, guest facilities etc. The typical size of cloud kitchen setup ranges from 300sq ft for a standalone kitchen to 1200 sq ft for large multi-brand cloud kitchens.
+Being delivery-only restaurants, the cloud kitchen restaurants are devoid of the baggage of creating an experiential dine-in experience for the customers.
+The restaurateurs don’t have to worry about high rental costs, large capital investments, restaurant interiors, guest facilities etc. The typical size of the cloud kitchen setup ranges from 300sq ft for a standalone kitchen to 1200 sq ft for large multi-brand cloud kitchens.
 The rental costs of cloud kitchens are much lower compared to traditional restaurants.

 Since their customer acquisition is achieved through digital platforms, cloud kitchens heavily invest in technology that leverages their entire business operations.
 Apart from technology, major investment goes into well-equipped kitchen infrastructure and trained manpower.
-Some cloud restaurant brands rely on their own delivery fleet as the service is more personalised.
+Some cloud restaurant brands rely on their own delivery fleet as the service is more personalized.

 Online food aggregators charge extra margins for providing delivery services using their delivery personnel but it saves the hassle for restaurants to invest in more manpower.
 Delivering good quality food is a critical need for cloud kitchen restaurants.
 That is why restaurateurs focus on good quality packaging.